KevinChen880723/CycleGAN/README.md

 # CycleGAN

-This project implements Cycle GAN from scratch and try to transform the images in the Cityscapes dataset to the IDD style.
+This project implements Cycle GAN from scratch and tries to transform the images in the Cityscapes dataset to the IDD style.

 ## Experimental Results

-First, to validate the correctness, we try the same experiment as in the paper.
+First, we try the same experiment as the paper to validate the correctness.

 ### Horse to Zebra